lhermann/lukashermann.dev/content/work/laserhub.md

 active: false
 ---

 An online plattform streamlining the calculation, ordering and logistics process for custom metal parts.
-I am currently working full-time for Laserhub as a Fullstack Developer with focus on the Frontend.
+I was working full-time for Laserhub as a Fullstack Developer with focus on the Frontend.